oscarotero/simple-crud/README.md

 ### Create your own custom fields

-You can create your own fields types or overwrite the existing ones.
-You have to register the namespaces with your custom fields in the FieldFactory.
+You can create your own fields types or overwrite the existing ones registering the namespaces with your custom fields in the FieldFactory.

 Let's see an example: